-After spending six months testing 16 online brokers for our ninth annual stock broker review, here are our top findings on Merrill Edge:
+After spending five months testing 15 of the best online brokers for our 10th Annual Review, here are our top findings on Merrill Edge:

-- Merrill Edge is our top pick in 2019 for investors looking to managing banking and brokerage under one firm.
-It finished No. 1 for Banking Services, scoring 99%, and received the industry award, #1 Overall Client Experience, thanks to offering $0 stock and ETF trades, excellent universal account management, the best multi-account rewards, and outstanding customer service.
+- Merrill Edge is our top pick in 2020 for investors looking to managing banking and brokerage under one roof.
+Merrill Edge received our industry award, #1 Overall Client Experience, thanks to offering $0 stock and ETF trades, excellent universal account management, the best multi-account rewards, and outstanding customer service.

-- With proprietary tools such as Stock Story and Portfolio Story, Merrill Edge is a winner for market research, finishing Best in Class (top 5) in 2019.
+- With proprietary tools such as Stock Story and Portfolio Story, alongside robust educational resources, Merrill Edge is a winner for Research, Beginners, and IRA Accounts.

-- While Merrill Edge offers a feature-rich trading platform, MarketPro, for active trading, it didn't impress us enough to make out top picks lists for day trading or options trading.
+- While Merrill Edge offers a feature-rich trading platform, it didn't impress us enough to make our top picks lists for day trading or options trading.